maintenance

 Step 1: Brush the Burr Teeth

-1. Use the included Breville brush
+1. Grab that Breville brush

-4. Remove all visible grounds
+4. Get all the visible grounds out

 Step 2: Clean the Top and Bottom

-1. Brush the flat surfaces
+1. Brush the flat surfaces on both sides

 Step 3: Wipe with Dry Cloth

-1. Wipe the entire burr surface
+1. Wipe down every surface

 Cleaning the Lower Burr